 How to choose a VPN for Travel

 There are however a group of VPN services that are better than others.
-Ranking VPN services individually is incredibly hard and often what is best will depend on your types of usage.
+Ranking VPN software individually is incredibly hard and often what is best will depend on your type of usage.

 There are a few critical features you should be looking out for that will definitely help you get the best service and they are:

 - High levels of encryption – Even if you're not 100% sure about what ‘encryption' is, make sure the VPN service you sign up for advertises at least 256-bit encryption.
 It's an industry standard.
 You should also be looking for services offering OpenVPN, SSTP or Wireguard.
 If you don't see these phrases, find another provider.

 - No logs – When you use a VPN, all of your connection flows through them.
 Make sure the VPN service you're using retains no-logs of what you do while connected.
 Or at the very most, stores only minimal logs for the shortest time.
 Don't be afraid to quiz the VPN provider on their logging practices regarding internet traffic logs and ask for proof before handing over your cash.

 - VPN server locations – Check that the VPN service you sign up to has multiple servers either in the country you're travelling to or in nearby areas.
 If you're going to India, for example, but the nearest server location is the United States you'll likely have a very slow and unreliable internet connection.

 - Apps for your device type – Most VPN companies offer apps for major devices like laptops, tablets and phones.
 Make sure they have one for the device you want to use it on.
 As a traveller you're unlikely to have time to be setting a VPN manually.
 An app does all the hard work for you and lets you get connected quickly with little effort.